quanteda/quanteda_landing/content/performance.markdown

 One of the most frequent questions about the **quanteda** (version 1.2.1) package concerns its performance compared to other R packages for quantitative text analysis.
-In this page, we compare **quanteda** with the popular [**tm**](https://cran.r-project.org/package=tm) (version 0.7.3) and [**tidytext**](tidytext package) (version 0.1.8) packages in terms of execution time.
+In this article, we compare **quanteda** with the popular [**tm**](https://cran.r-project.org/package=tm) (version 0.7.3) and [**tidytext**](tidytext package) (version 0.1.8) packages in terms of execution time.
 We focus on three common operations of text analysis that we can accomplish by all three packages: tokenization, feature selection, and document-feature matrix (or document-term matrix) construction.

-We measure the execution time with the **microbenchmark**.
-We repeat each operation 20 times to obtain distribution of execution time.
+We measure the execution time with the **microbenchmark** package.
+We repeat each operation 20 times to obtain a distribution of execution times.
 The benchmarking code is [available in the website repository](https://github.com/quanteda/quanteda_landing/tree/master/content/performance.Rmarkdown).

 ## 1. Preparation

-**quanteda** supports multi-threading but the number of threads defaults to two due to CRAN's regulation, so users have to set the value through `quanteda.options()` to maximize its performance.
+**quanteda** supports multi-threading but the number of threads defaults to two due to CRAN's regulation.
+Users have to set the value through `quanteda.options()` to maximize its performance.

 ```r